JSON Formatter - Free Online Validator & Beautifier

 The most common JSON syntax errors are trailing commas after the last item in an object or array, using single quotes instead of the required double quotes, missing or extra curly braces and square brackets, and unescaped special characters within strings.
 Our tool provides a detailed error message that describes the specific issue so you can locate and fix it quickly.

-Is it safe to paste sensitive data like API keys into this tool?
+Should I paste API keys or production secrets into this tool?

 What is JSON minification and when should I use it?